Diego Contento: Club career

 Contento started in the 2010 German Super Cup and played the full 90 minutes.
 Bayern defeated Schalke 04 2–0.
 Contento began the 2010–11 season as a starter for Bayern.
 After five games, he suffered an injury and was sidelined for three weeks.
 He was unable to reclaim his starting spot until the very end of the season.
 He was first choice to Andries Jonker, the caretaker manager of Bayern Munich until the end of the 2010–11 league season.
 On 1 July 2011, Jupp Heynckes was named head coach of Bayern Munich.
 At the beginning of the new Bundesliga season, Heynckes brought in Rafinha for the right back position.
 Team captain Philipp Lahm changed back to his favoured left side and Contento was mostly relegated to the bench.
 However, he was in the starting XI in the 2012 UEFA Champions League Final against Chelsea.

-On 12 August 2014, Contento signed four-year deal with Ligue 1 side, Girondins de Bordeaux.
+On 12 August 2014, Contento signed four-year deal with Ligue 1 side, Bordeaux.
 He had been at Bayern for 19 years.

 On 22 May 2018, Contento inked a two-year deal with Fortuna Düsseldorf returning him to the Bundesliga after a four-year spell in France.
 Contento suffered a cruciate ligament tear in September 2018.
 During his time with Düsseldorf, Contento only managed to appear in one cup game.

 On 1 July 2020, Contento signed with 2.
 Bundesliga side SV Sandhausen.

 Contento announced his retirement from playing in March 2023.